tuomash/evil-wizard/README.md

 Evil Wizard is a tower defense game where the focus is on casting spells and summoning monsters.

-You can download the latest build from: https://curbyourcode.itch.io/evil-wizard.
+You can download the latest build from: https://curbyourcode.itch.io/evil-wizard (not working yet).

 ## Building and running on Windows with IntelliJ